Here's a blue sheet of paper stapled to a white sheet.

 The pros: it's super cute, good for the environment, and you never have to worry about running out of staples.
 The cons: If you want to staple more than four sheets, you're out of luck.
 Since it punches a hole, you might punch through a valuable bit of information on your sheet.
 And the hold isn't quite as secure as a metal staple, since paper can tear and metal won't.

-You have read this article random with the title Staple-free stapler reviewed.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/01/staple-free-stapler-reviewed.html.
+with the title Staple-free stapler reviewed.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/01/staple-free-stapler-reviewed.html.
 Thanks!

 No comment for "Staple-free stapler reviewed"